markmiller3/marist-mscs621-2019-MarkMiller/README.md

 #### The first step in recreating this porject is to setup a the Database on IBM Cloud Cloudant
 You can follow a guide [here](https://cloud.ibm.com/docs/tutorials?topic=solution-tutorials-serverless-api-webapp)

+>The guide above will provide a high level overiew of creating the cloudant database, creating the neccessary functions, and creating the api.
+Below is a quick overview of the guide.

 #### IBM Cloudant and Functions Configuration
 Creating the Cloudant Database:
 1. Navigate to Cloudant Database (you may need to search for it)